rifleh700/check/README.md

 #### Multiple args

-  Specify as many arguments types as you need:
+  Use as many arguments types as you need:

 ```lua
 check("s,n,t") -- #1 - string, #2 - number, #3 - table